To read the May 2022 Issue, click below.

 The American Scholastic Press Association awarded The Sentinel its 11th consecutive first place award for our division in its national newspaper competition for 2022.

 The Sentinel also received the Most Outstanding Private School Newspaper Award for 2022.
 (This award was won in 2019 as well.)

-As the school newspaper, The Sentinel seeks to present the student body with current and thoughtful articles regarding school, local, and world events.
-The Sentinel is a student run newspaper which combines the talents of its staff to produce editions that meet the highest standards of scholastic print media.
-The Sentinel’s staff are enrolled in the Journalism II course.
+Entering its 58th year of publication, the Sentinel seeks to present the student body with current and thoughtful articles regarding school, local, and world events.
+The Sentinel is a student-run newspaper that combines the talents of its staff to produce editions that meet the highest standards of scholastic print media.
+The Sentinel’s staff members are enrolled in the Journalism II course.
 Students prepare for participation on the newspaper by enrolling in Journalism 1.
-Underclassmen who are interested in the academic field of journalism and wish to enroll in the class as a junior or senior are encouraged to participate in the club.

-Since 2011, a total of 16 RedHawk journalists have advanced to the IHSA journalism state final competition, some in two categories.
+Since 2011, a total of 33 RedHawk journalists have advanced to the IHSA journalism state final competition, some in two categories.
 A total of 10 RedHawks have medaled at state since 2011.

 The Sentinel is advised by Mr. John J. Gonczy, who is a certified journalism educator through the Journalism Education Association (JEA).
 Gonczy is president of the IJEA, past president and current secretary of the Scholastic Press Association of Chicago.
 In 2019, Gonczy was inducted into the IJEA Hall of Fame, the first Catholic high school inductee in the history of IJEA.
 He is also a recipient of the IHSA Distinguished Service Award for his work in bringing the sectional and state journalism competition to the state of Illinois and his continued contributions to scholastic media programs.
 In 2005, Gonczy received the JEA’s “Rising Star Award” for excellence in advising, the only Catholic high school teacher in the nation to win the honor that year.
 Gonczy is also a 2010 Golden Apple award finalist.